yizhilll/SuperGPQA/README.md

 ## 📜 License

-SuperGPQA is a composite dataset that includes both original content and portions of data derived from other sources.
-The dataset is made available under the Open Data Commons Attribution License (ODC-BY), which asserts no copyright over the underlying content.
-This means that while the dataset itself is freely available for use, you are required to give appropriate credit to the original creators of any third-party data included in SuperGPQA, in accordance with their respective licenses.
+**SuperGPQA** is a composite dataset that includes both original content and portions of data derived from other sources.
+The dataset is made available under the **[Open Data Commons Attribution License (ODC-BY)](https://opendatacommons.org/licenses/by/)**, which asserts no copyright over the underlying content.

+This means that while the dataset itself is freely available for use, you are required to:
+- Give appropriate credit to the original creators of any third-party data included in SuperGPQA.
+- Comply with the respective licenses of the referenced datasets.

+For more details, please refer to the [ODC-BY License](https://opendatacommons.org/licenses/by/) and the licenses of the referenced datasets.

 ## 📚 Citation